 With regard to health and safety, projects being carried out in Portugal must comply with the general rules set out in Portuguese legislation, and are also subject to routine inspections and assessments by the Authority for Work Conditions, a governmental body whose mission is to enforce the relevant regulations and ensure that they are being complied with concerning employment terms and health and safety measures.

-There is an independent regulatory authorities for each specific sector: the Energy Services Regulator (Entidade Reguladora dos Serviços Energéticos), the National Authority for Communications (Autoridade Nacional de Comunicações), the Water and Waste Services Regulation Authority (Entidade Reguladora dos Serviços de Águas e Resíduos) and the Authority for Mobility and Transportation (Autoridade da Mobilidade e dos Transportes).
+There is an independent regulatory authorities for each specific sector: the Energy Services Regulator, the National Authority for Communications, the Water and Waste Services Regulation Authority and the Authority for Mobility and Transportation.